Warning Signs of a B12 Deficiency

 2. Methylcobalamin

 This is the most active form in the human body.
 It converts homocysteine into methionine, which helps protect the cardiovascular system.
-Methylcobalamin is easily absorbed by the body and crosses the blood-brain barrier without assistance to protect brain and neurological cells (23).
+Methylcobalamin is easily absorbed by the body and crosses the blood-brain barrier without assistance to protect the brain and neurological cells (23).

 Methyl-B12 is the main form that is used within the body.
-This is the form that contributes to the key methylation groups that are needed for DNA repair, detoxification and hundreds of other metabolic functions.
+This is the form that contributes to the key methylation groups that are needed for DNA repair, detoxification, and hundreds of other metabolic functions.

 b12 deficiency